uwsailbot/boat_2018/README.md

 ## boat_nav
 Package for planning boat navigation given the specified task.
 This package is "the brains" of the boat, and decides how the boat should sail autonomously.

+## boat_utilites
+Package for various helper functions and utilities used throughout the codebase.

 ## boat_vision
 Package for stereoscopic machine vision.
 This package is responsible for identifying objects in the water including obstacles (eg. Other boats, the shore, etc) and buoys used for navigation.